ngroegli/hacky-easter-2024/Level 5 - Cinque ✋/Planet Index/README.md

     ------------
     cat: /usr/src/planetindex/planet-55536: No such file or directory

-So now it is obvious, that we have to enter a that big negative number, that because of the overflow the input will be parsed as 9.
+So now it is obvious, that we have to enter a big negative number, which will lead to 9 because of the overflow.
 This happens precisly with the input "-131063":

     Enter the index of the planet > -131063
     ------------